MysticalSquirrel/Tabletop-RPG-Content/README.md

 ## **Credits**:

-> Jordan Audet-Savard - Maker of all this content.
+> One More Quest - Maker of all this content.